 In our maths teaching, we aim to develop three main types of mathematical thinking and skill : -

 - The ability to manipulate, recall and apply maths - FLUENCY

 - The ability to solve maths-based tasks - PROBLEM SOLVING

 - The ability to explain, justify, probe, apply logic - REASONING

 We believe that, without a solid foundation in knowledge, recall and application of basic number facts, pupils will be held back in developing these forms of thinking.
 We put a lot of emphasis, therefore, on ensuring children know the addition and subtraction facts to 20 and the multiplication and division facts to 12X12.

 Tables Master - Devised and introduced as a pilot in 2015/16 with the then Year 6 children, this similar step by step programme requires children to know their multiplication facts for each table instantly.
-To become a Tables Master, children have to complete all 144 tables facts, jumbled, up in a timed test.
+To become a Tables Master, children have to complete all 144 tables facts, jumbled up, in a timed test.
 Presentation of the Tables Master certificate takes place in assembly - where children are expected to answer random questions instantly!
-This approach proved very successful and was rolled out to Year 5 and Year 4 children over the last academic year.
+This approach proved very successful and was rolled out to children in KS2 and then KS1 over subsequent years.

-To support and encourage learning these basic facts and other skills, all pupils are individually subscribed to two online learning platforms.
-Children are able to access these platforms in lessons, at home or in clubs run by the school.
-Teachers can set specific tasks, tailor the question asked and monitor how children are progessing.
+To support and encourage learning these basic facts and other skills, all pupils are individually subscribed to Sumdog - an exciting online learning platform.
+Children can access Sumdog at home or at school.
+Teachers can set specific tasks, tailor the questions and monitor how children are progressing.
 Based around a variety of engaging games, children play against other children in school and around the world.